 When you’re years into your career, juggling a full-time job and maybe a family, managing an early stage-startup can be downright nerve-wracking.
 The vast majority of adults don’t want to eat into their savings or move back in their parents once they’ve begun their career, even if their startup idea could be worth millions.
-And fortunately, with a little bit of panning, you don’t have to.
+And fortunately, with a little bit of planning, you don’t have to.

 Keeping that full-time job means investing your free time in your dream, giving you the security of a salary until your dream really takes off.
 While managing a startup and working full-time will be difficult at times, this guide will walk you through the steps you should follow to keep your day job, build a great business, and maintain your sanity.